All guides

 Apply these strategies during practice to sharpen your accuracy.

-Practice with ChatSAT
+Practice with Pursu

-ChatSAT's practice tools can help you refine your skills:
+Pursu's practice tools can help you refine your skills:

 • Start with focused practice: Begin with targeted exercises on author's intent questions.
 Use the smart review system to analyze your answers and learn from mistakes.